Cover art: Book cover

 A book cover is usually made up of images (illustrations, photographs, or a combination of both) and text.
+It emerged in the 19th century when books started to become mass-produced.
 It usually includes the book title and author and can also include (but not always) a book tagline or quote.
 The book cover design is usually designed by a graphic designer or book designer, working in-house at a publisher or freelance.
+Authors can make suggestions for book cover design elements (e.g., a preferred color) but rarely communicate directly with the designer.
 Once the front cover art has been approved, they will then continue to design the layout of the spine (including the book title, author name and publisher imprint logo) and the back cover (usually including a book blurb and sometimes the barcode and publisher logo).
 Books can be designed as a set of series or as an individual design.
 Very commonly, the same book will be designed with a different cover in different countries to suit the specific audience.
 For example, a cover designed for Australia may have a completely different design in the United Kingdom and again in the United States.

+Book covers need to be effective at marketing, which can encourage reliance on stereotypical representations.
+For example, if the marketing strategy emphasizes that the author is a woman, then the cover might be designed in stereotypical feminine colors such as pink, and if the publisher wants to emphasize that the author is from a particular ethnic background, then the cover might include stereotypical representations of people from that ethnic group.

 Book cover art has had books written on the subject.
 Numerous artists have become noted for their book cover art, including Richard M. Powers and Chip Kidd.
 In one of the most recognizable book covers in American literature, two sad female eyes (and bright red lips) adrift in the deep blue of a night sky, hover ominously above a skyline that glows like a carnival.
 Evocative of sorrow and excess, the haunting image has become so inextricably linked to The Great Gatsby that it still adorns the cover of F. Scott Fitzgerald's book 88 years after its debut.
 The iconic cover art was created by Spanish artist Francis Cugat.
 With the release of a big Hollywood movie, however, some printings of the book have abandoned the classic cover in favor of one that ties in more closely with the film.